PratyushBalaji/BMTC-API/README.md

 # BMTC Public API Documentation

-This document summarises the publicly accessible BMTC APIs reverse-engineered from analysing network traffic on [the BMTC website](https://nammabmtcapp.karnataka.gov.in/commuter/dashboard).
+This is work-in-progress documentation for the publicly accessible BMTC APIs.
+I've tried to reverse-engineer it by analysing network traffic on [the BMTC website](https://nammabmtcapp.karnataka.gov.in/commuter/dashboard).

-Made with the help of the [Bruno API Client](https://www.usebruno.com/) and [existing documentation](https://nimmbus.netlify.app/) (outdated) by seadeep42 and Vonter on GitHub
+Made with the help of the [Bruno API Client](https://www.usebruno.com/) and [existing documentation](https://nimmbus.netlify.app/) by seadeep42 and Vonter on GitHub

 ---